ahadb/content-management-systems/README.md

 # Content Management Systems
-Open Source, ECM & Proprietary Content Management Systems (CMS) - an organized list.
+Open Source, ECM & Proprietary, blogging, cloud, hosted and more CMS - a semi organized list.
 No flat-file CMS's listed here, please check that [specific repository](https://github.com/ahadb/flat-file-cms).
-You'll find the Open Source CMS's in the beginning of the list and the enterprise and proprietary and blogging systems towards the end.
+There is a huge world of CMS's out there so please be patient while I work on this list and it grows - i hope to add some value to you.

 Don't hesitate to represent :punch:.